-When this happens, the patient and/or their family may be entitled to file a medical malpractice claim against the negligent providers.
-Pursing a medical malpractice claim is a factually and legally complex process, so a patient who has suffered a delayed diagnosis or misdiagnosis of a bacterial meningitis infection should consult with a skilled medical malpractice attorney in Washington, D.C. to learn more about the claims process and his or her legal rights.
+When this happens, the patient and/or their family may be entitled to file medical malpractice litigation against the negligent healthcare providers.
+Pursuing a medical malpractice lawsuit is a factually and legally complex process, so a patient who has suffered a delayed diagnosis or misdiagnosis of a bacterial meningitis infection should consult with a skilled medical malpractice attorney at The Law Offices of Dr. Michael M. Wilson MD, JD & Associates in Washington, D.C. to learn more about the claims process and his or her legal rights.

-- 6 Should I Talk to the Hospital Insurer During My Case?
+- Should I Talk to the Hospital Insurer During My Meningitis Case?